Curve diffusion and straightening flows on parallel lines: Introduction

 and for every $\varepsilon > 0$ there exists a flow $\gamma_\varepsilon$ such that

 \end{QN}

 In the above we have used $\SL$ to denote Lebesgue measure.

 \begin{rmk} Finite-time singularities for the curve diffusion flow with closed data remain difficult to penetrate.
 Although there are natural Lyapunov functionals for the flow, these do not seem to yield classification results for blowups of singularities.
-Indeed, it is still unknown if solutions in symmetric perturbation classes near non-trivial shrinkers (such as the figure-8 solution discussed in \cite{edwards14}) converge modulo rescaling to the shrinker.
+Indeed, it is still unknown if solutions in symmetric perturbation classes near non-trivial shrinkers (such as the lemniscate of Bernoulli discussed in \cite{edwards14}) converge modulo rescaling to the shrinker.
+We note that a partial result in this direction is \cite{miuraokabe}.
 As mentioned, we can also understand this self-similar solution in the free boundary setting (see Figure \ref{FigLemniscate}).
-It seems likely that the free boundary setting will be useful when studying perturbations of the figure-8.
+It seems likely that the free boundary setting will be useful when studying perturbations of the lemniscate.

 In the free boundary setting, finite-time singularities are more common, and global analysis of the flow can be quite problematic even in a small data regime.
-For example, the exterior problem, where the flow is supported on parallel lines but with winding number $\omega \ne 0$ (see Figure \ref{FigExterior}) is in a class of curves whose members all have non-constant curvature.
-There is no equilibrium in that setting satisfying the boundary conditions.
+For example, the solution space of the exterior problem, where the flow is supported on parallel lines but with winding number $\omega \ne 0$ (see Figure \ref{FigExterior}), contains no curves with constant curvature.
+There is no equilibrium that satisfyies the boundary conditions.
 Nevertheless, by adjusting the aperture width $|e|$, it is simple to see that one may make the oscillation of curvature arbitrarily small.